chingu-voyages/v40-bears-team-37/README.md

     ```sh
     yarn install
     ```
-4. You can start the server and client together by moving into the root directory and running
+4. You can start the server and client together by running
     ```sh
     yarn start
     ```